DEVITY-IOT/devity-iot.github.io/website/docs/reference/device-properties.md

 title: Device Properties
 ---

-The device orperties and their values usable while creating Data Hub and Template at KEYNOA:
+The device properties and their values usable while creating Data Hub and Template at KEYNOA:

 | Property          | Usage                                                             |
 | ----------------- | ----------------------------------------------------------------- |